| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

-Pipes the message body through program. program should be a filter program, that reads the text from the standard input and prints the transformed text on the standard output.
-The output from the program replaces the body of the message. args are any additional arguments the program may require.
+Pipes the message body through program.
+The program must be a filter that reads the text from the standard input and prints the transformed text on the standard output.
+The output from it replaces the original body of the message. args are any additional arguments the program may require.

 The amount of data fed to the external program depends on the